vedanshxv/OS-Project-3/devlog.md

 What I plan to do next:
 I will refine the logic for splitting nodes and continue developing the B-tree structure.
 Next, I plan to implement a basic search function to validate inserted keys and enhance tree functionality.

+## Nov 30, 12:01 PM

+Pre coding session:

+I reviewed the current implementation of the insert command, which now supports basic tree traversal and duplicate key handling.
+My thoughts so far are that implementing the search command will be a significant step forward in validating the tree's functionality.
+Search will require traversing the tree to locate specific keys, which will help confirm that the B-tree structure is correctly maintained.
+Additionally need to starting work on the load functionality will be important to prepare the groundwork for reading and initializing the tree from a file.

+For this session, I plan to fully implement the search command and begin work on the load command.
+My goal is to make the search function traverse the B-tree and return the value for a given key or indicate if the key is not found.
+For load, I aim to implement functionality to read and parse the file, initializing the B-tree structure in memory.